m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 ## Why is DNS Manipulation Difficult to Measure?

-Anecdotal evidence suggests that more than 60 countries are currently impacted by control of access to information through the Internet’s Domain Name System (DNS) manipulation.
+Anecdotal evidence suggests that more than 60 countries are currently impacted by control of access to information through the Internet's Domain Name System (DNS) manipulation.
 However, our understanding of censorship around the world is relatively limited.

 ![](https://assets.omscs.io/notes/0221.png)